-The materials include practice opportunities over the course of a lesson and/or unit (including instructional assessments) require students to demonstrate depth of understanding aligned to the TEKS.
-Materials include questions and tasks that progressively increase in rigor and complexity, leading to grade-level proficiency in the mathematics standards.
+The practice opportunities over the course of a lesson (including instructional assessments) require students to demonstrate depth of understanding aligned to the TEKS.
+Questions and tasks progressively increase in rigor and complexity, leading to grade-level proficiency in the mathematics standards.